xhenos/kodo/content/help/guides/troubleshooting-problems.md

 ---
 description: Encountered an issue with a source or the app?
 Here are resources to help you troubleshoot it.
-sidebar: "guides"
+sidebar: default
-prev: "/help/guides/getting-started/"
+prev: /help/guides/getting-started/
-next: "/help/guides/source-migration/"
+next: /help/guides/source-migration/
 ---

 # Troubleshooting problems